minicom

 H - Background Color (term)

 indicates the background color to use in the terminal window.
-Note that minicom will not allow you to set foreground and background colors to the same
+Note that minicom will not allow you to set foreground and background colors to the same value.

 I - Foreground Color (stat)